NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/user_inputs_documentation/User_Inputs_Documentation_RST_Files/SurrogateDoEInputWidget.rst

 .. _SurrogateDoEInputWidget numSampToBeRepl:

-# samples to be replicated (A) : *PositiveInt, optional*
+# samples to be replicated (A)
-	From the number of unique samples specified in the ‘Number of Samples’ field, decide how many of them will have replications.
+	From the number of unique samples specified in the 'Number of Samples' field, decide how many of them will have replications.

 	Default: 8 x #RV